 - Position leads where they won’t be damaged by furniture or create a trip hazard.

-- When possible, use individually switched sockets rather than adaptors.
+- When possible, use one plug per socket rather than adaptors.

 How often should I have electrical installations and gas appliances checked?